justinjiajia/personalwiki/hadoop.md

-if you want to enable the timeline service and the generic history service, add the following properties as well:
+If you want to enable the timeline service and the generic history service, add the following properties as well:

 ```XML
 <property>